byte4RR4Y/rock4se-image-builder/README.md

-# SORRY I made a mistake I repair the script later( in a few hours)
+# SORRY I made a mistake I repair the script at the moment

 # rock4se-image-builder v2.6  >!UPDATED!<